Charles Rettig: Career

+Following the conclusion of his term as IRS Commissioner, Rettig joined Chamberlain Hrdlicka in March 2024 as a shareholder in the firm's Tax Controversy & Litigation practice.
+Drawing on over 36 years of experience representing taxpayers in complex disputes and his tenure overseeing the IRS, his practice focuses on federal and state tax controversies and investigations, including sensitive issue examinations, administrative appeals, civil tax litigation, and representation in criminal tax investigations and prosecutions.

 Rettig was a partner at the Beverly Hills tax controversy practice law firm of Hochman, Salkin, Rettig, Toscher & Perez, P.C.
 He worked at the firm for over 36 years, where he represented individuals and corporations before federal and state taxing authorities.
 The firm has 10 attorneys and was established in 1960.

 Rettig held leadership roles in a number of professional organizations.
 He was President of the American College of Tax Counsel (ACTC); was Chair of the 4,000+ member Taxation Section of the State Bar of California from 1999 to 2000; the longtime Chair of the UCLA Extension Annual Tax Controversy Institute; and served as vice-chair, Administration, for the 12,000+ member Taxation Section of the American Bar Association.

 In 2010–2011, Rettig was appointed by the IRS to serve as Chairman of the IRS Advisory Council (IRSAC) for the last year of his three-year term.
 The IRSAC's primary purpose is to provide an organized public forum for senior IRS executives and representatives of the public to discuss relevant tax administration issues.

 In his home state of California, Rettig was a longtime member of the California FTB Advisory Board.
 He was designated a Certified Specialist in Taxation Law by the State Bar of California, Board of Legal Specialization and also designated a Certified Specialist in Estate Planning, Trust & Probate Law by the State Bar of California, Board of Legal Specialization.
 He is a past member of the board of trustees for the California CPA Education Foundation.